testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate #strategic`

 :white_check_mark: &nbsp; **Do:** When planning your tests, consider all the six common scenario categories.
-When your APO
+When your test approaches the API or message queue, six different type of things might happen and might be an opprtunity for a valuable test.
+In all of these categories, the aim is to check the outcome of the component and not the internals.
+For moHere are the 6 testing categories

-• Response
+• Response -
 • Error/metric
 • State
 • Forbidden: Permissions/Security/Bad input